Wednesday, November 25, 2009

 • 15" wide x 18" deep

-• 3/4" straps.
+• 3/4" webbing straps

 • Orange pockets are deeper and wider to take larger water bottles (and rolled up issues of Carbon Fiber Enthusiast?)

-The original, smaller "Galfromdownunder" pictured right:
+The specs for the original, smaller "Galfromdownunder" pictured right, are:

 • 13" wide by 17" deep

-• Slender, 1/2" straps
+• Slender, 1/2" lighter webbing straps

 • Orange pockets take regular water bottles